 - 1. Dental services to treat an injury from biting or chewing. - 2.
-Diagnostic casts, diagnostic study models and bite adjustments, unless related to accidental dental, the treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder or cleft lip and palate. - 3.
-Osteotomies and other procedures associated with the fitting of dentures or dental implants. - 4.
+Diagnostic casts, diagnostic study models and bite adjustments, unless related to accidental dental, the treatment of temporomandibular joint (TMJ) disorder and craniomandibular disorder or cleft lip and palate.

+- 3. Osteotomies and other procedures associated with the fitting of dentures or dental implants. - 4.
 Dental implants (tooth replacement), except as described in this section for accidental dental and the treatment of cleft lip and palate. - 5.
 Any other dental procedures or treatment, whether the dental treatment is needed because of a primary dental problem or as a manifestation of a medical treatment or condition. - 6.
 Any orthodontia, except as described in this section for accidental dental and the treatment of cleft lip and palate. - 7.
 Tooth extractions, except as described in this section. - 8.
 Any dental procedures or treatment related to periodontal disease. - 9.
 Endodontic procedures and treatment, including root canal procedures and treatment, unless provided as accident-related dental services as described in this section. - 10.
 Routine diagnostic and preventive dental services. - 11.
 Additional dental-related items and services, including but not limited to: - Abutments; - Crowns, amalgams, composites; - Local anesthesia with routine dental services, except as described in this section; - Pontics; - Replacement retainers; or - Veneers.

-PHARMACY AND PRESCRIPTION DRUGS
+PHARMACY AND PRESCRIPTION MEDICATIONS

-Your cost if you visit a: Mayo Clini c Pharmacy Network Pharmacy Pharmacy be nefits Mayo Clinic Pharmacy Mail Service (up to a 90-day supply) Mayo Clinic Outpatient Pharmacy (up to a 90-day supply except when otherwise indicated below) MaxorPlus Pharmacy (up to a 34-day supply) 1.
-Formulary generic drug (Tier I) 5% coinsurance after deductible 10% coinsurance after deductible 25% coinsurance after deductible 2.
-Formulary brand or injectable drug 25% coinsurance after deductible 30% coinsurance after deductible 40% coinsurance after deductible 3.
-Non-formulary drug (Tier III) 50% coinsurance after deductible 50% coinsurance after deductible 60% coinsurance after deductible
+Your cost if you visit a: Mayo Clinic c Pharmacy Network Pharmacy Pharmacy benefits Mayo Clinic Pharmacy Mail Service Mayo Clinic Outpatient Pharmacy Alluma Pharmacy (up to a 34-day supply) (up to a 90-day supply) (up to a 90-day supply except when otherwise indicated below) 1.
+Formulary generic medication 5% coinsurance after deductible 10% coinsurance after deductible 25% coinsurance after deductible (Tier 1) 2.
+Formulary brand or injectable medication 25% coinsurance after deductible 30% coinsurance after deductible 40% coinsurance after deductible (Tier 2) 3.
+Non-preferred medication 50% coinsurance after deductible 50% coinsurance after deductible 60% coinsurance after deductible (Tier 3)

-^{}Certain specialty prescriptions are covered under the plan only when filled by a Mayo Clinic Specialty Pharmacy or a Mayo Clinic or Mayo Clinic Health System outpatient pharmacy.
+Certain specialty prescriptions are covered under the plan only when filled by a Mayo Clinic Specialty Pharmacy or a Mayo Clinic or Mayo Clinic Health System outpatient pharmacy.